Graham slams Trump's "disastrous meeting" with Putin

 "When it comes to Russia, he's got a blind spot," Graham continued.
 "And to forgive and forget when it comes to Putin regarding cyber-attacks is to empower Putin and that's exactly what he's doing."

+Then, roughly 13 hours after his proposal, Trump apparently reversed course, again on Twitter:

+"The fact that President Putin and I discussed a Cyber Security unit doesn't mean I think it can happen.
+It can't-but a ceasefire can,& did!"

-Trump and Secretary of State Rex Tillerson attended the meeting with Russian President Vladimir Putin and Russian Foreign Minister Sergey Lavrov, with interpreters the only other people present.
+Trump and Secretary of State Rex Tillerson attended the meeting with Putin and Russian Foreign Minister Sergey Lavrov, with interpreters the only other people present.

 "He is literally the only person that I know of that has any doubt about what Russia did in 2016," he continued.

-Special Counsel Robert Mueller is currently leading an investigation into whether any associates of the Trump campaign coordinated with Russians as the Kremlin attempted to interfere with the election, and Graham said he’s seen no evidence of collusion.
+Special counsel Robert Mueller is leading an investigation into whether any associates of the Trump campaign coordinated with Russians as the Kremlin tried to interfere with the election, and Graham said he's seen no evidence of collusion.